Last week I wrapped up the biggest launch of my business so far.

 If you truly believe that your product has value and helps people, you will never feel bad about selling EVER.
 That’s what I’ve found to be true in my businesses.
 All the stress and confusion around selling melts away when you are just genuinely positive that your course is helpful!

-5 Things I DID NOT Do, and Still Had a $450k Launch
+5 Things I DID NOT Do (While Still Having a Great Launch)

 1. Twitter or Instagram